Skip to searchSkip to main content

 Mountain hiking

-This hiking discipline refers to hiking in the mountains or mountainous terrain.
+This hiking discipline refers to hiking in the mountains or on mountainous terrain.
 This demanding type of hiking is best suited for ambitious hikers with a good level of fitness.
-You should be sure-footed and not afraid of heights.
+You should be sure-footed and not be afraid of heights.

 • How much time do you have for your hike?
-You can plan a hike as a weekend excursion, a hiking holiday, or a maybe even over several months.
+You can plan a hike as a weekend excursion, a hiking holiday or a maybe even over several months.

 • How long should your hiking tour be?
 Choose between day hikes without an overnight stay, long-distance hikes lasting several days or even extended long-distance hikes through several countries.